mrfeod/stogram/README.md

 <h1><img src="src/favicon/android-chrome-192x192.png" alt="Stogram icon" height="48" align="bottom"> <a href="https://mrfeod.github.io/stogram/">Stogram: Stereogram Viewer</a></h1>

 An interactive [autostereogram](https://en.wikipedia.org/wiki/Autostereogram) and depth map viewer.
-It reconstructs depth, renders it as a shaded 3D surface or layers, and lets geometry and texture be replaced independently.
+It reconstructs depth and renders it in Eye View, as discrete layers, or as a shaded 3D surface.
+Geometry and texture can be replaced independently.

 <p align="center">
   Autostereogram<br>